simoncrowe/ansible-raspberry-pi-dat/README.md

 ...
 ```
 The line `22/tcp open  ssh     OpenSSH 7.9p1 Raspbian 10 (protocol 2.0)`
-will only appear is your Pi has SSH enabled.
+will only appear is your pi has SSH enabled.
 If you can't easily identify your
-Pi, double-check that SSH has been enabled on it.
+pi, double-check that SSH has been enabled on it.

-If you see more than one Pi, you'll need to either temporally switch off your
+If you see more than one pi, you'll need to either temporally switch off your
-Pi to work out which one it is, or find out its MAC address.
+pi to work out which one it is, or find out its MAC address.
 </details>

-If your Pi does turn out not to be accessible at `raspberrypi.local`, you'll
+If your pi does turn out not to be accessible at `raspberrypi.local`, you'll
 need to put its IP address in the file called `hosts` in the root directory
 of this repository.

 ##### 1.2.
 Automated setup

-The next step is to run the relevant playbook.
+The next step is to run the Ansible playbook for setting up SSH
+authentication on your pi.
 ```bash
 ansible-playbook auth-init.yaml -u pi --ask-pass
 ```
 You'll prompted three things:
-1. `SSH password:` the password of the default `pi` user on your Pi.
+1. `SSH password:` the password of the default `pi` user on your pi.
 if you haven't changed this yet, it'll be `raspberry`.
 2. The path to your public SSH key.
 If you don't know,
 it's probably the default, so hitting ENTER is fine.
-3. The new password for the default `pi` user of your Pi.
+3. The new password for the default `pi` user of your pi.
 It's a good idea to
 change this from the default, so let's automate it!

 If the playbook runs to completion without errors, you will no longer
-be prompted for a password when opening an SSH session on your Pi.
+be prompted for a password when opening an SSH session on your pi.
 E.g.
 ```bash
 ssh pi@raspberrypi.local
 ```

-You will, however, not be able to SSH into your PI using another machine with
+You will, however, not be able to SSH into your pi using another machine with
 a different public key to the one you've run the playbook on.
 If you want to
 authenticate from other machines, you can
 [set this up manually](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md)

 #### 2. Server Setup
-If step 1 was successful, setting up DAT/Homebase should be simple.
+If step 1 was successful, setting up Homebase should be simple.

 ##### 2.1.
 Configuration
 You'll need to create a file called `private.yaml` in the `vars` subdirectory